 The principal activity of the Company is raising finance for other group companies.
+The Company's Perpetual Capital Notes are listed on the Frankfurt stock exchange with secondary listings on the Berlin, Munich and Stuttgart stock exchanges.

 RESULTS AND BUSINESS REVIEW